 We've been hearing a lot about millennials at the Library lately.
 In a recent library forum, I found myself, and most of my colleagues, neatly boxed up as soon-to-retire 'boomers' by a self-proclaimed millennial.

-the big question seems to be how to attract the Millennials into librarianship?
+Since the world is their oyster, the big question seems to be how to attract the Millennials into librarianship?
 Gee, I dunno, maybe..we could..pay them to work here.
 That's what got me in.
 So what remains for me, as a boomer librarian (on the cusp)?
 Maybe, if I'm lucky, I'll get the deluxe euthanasia package, with a complimentary soylent green mint on my pillow.
 (Apologies to any Millennials who might be reading: 'soylent green' is a reference to a pop culture artefact from the late Twentieth Century.
 For more information, consult a talking ring in your crumbling and vine-overgrown public library, take a left at the Forbidden Zone.
 Oops, sorry, another of those references.)

 Harry Potter sells out